The NRM is a system for identifying victims of human trafficking or modern slavery and ensuring they receive the appropriate support.

-The NRM is also the way the MSHTU (Modern Slavery and Human Trafficking Unit) collects data about victims.
-This information contributes to building a clearer picture about the scope of human trafficking and modern slavery in the UK.
+The NRM is also one means by which data about Modern Slavery is collected.
+This information contributes to building a clearer picture of human trafficking and modern slavery in the UK.

 The NRM was introduced in 2009 to meet the UK’s obligations under the Council of Europe Convention on Action against Trafficking in Human Beings.
 From 31st July 2015 the NRM was extended to all victims of modern slavery in England and Wales following the implementation of the Modern Slavery Act 2015.

 An NRM Review (2014) recommended an overhaul to the way victims are supported and identified.
 In response to the review, changes to the NRM have been piloted in the West Yorkshire police force area, and in the South West (Avon and Somerset, Devon and Cornwall, Dorset, Wiltshire and Gloucestershire police force areas) from August 2015 to December 2016.

 1. Improve identification of victims, so an increased number of victims are identified;

 2. Improve the referral process, so more potential victims access the process;

 3. Improve the decisions made, especially at the point of conclusive grounds decision.